 Accumet Is Equipped to Handle Your Toughest Laser Cutting Jobs

 Accumet of Westford, MA (near Boston, Massachusetts) is a fully equipped, industrial laser cutting service center with the most skilled laser-machine technicians in the country.
 Accumet's staff are experienced and capable of laser cutting to the demands of high reliability and repeatable aerospace and medical standards, including precision laser cutting of microelectronics and medical devices.
-Moreover, Accumet provides fast turnaround on a wide range of in-stock materials, including Alumina dn AlN ceramic substrates, frozen epoxies, EMI and microwave absorbers, stainless steel tubes and adhesives.
+Moreover, Accumet provides fast turnaround on a wide range of in-stock materials, including aluminum nitride (AlN) ceramic substrate materials, frozen epoxies, EMI and microwave absorbers, stainless steel tubes and adhesives.

-Our team is equipped with state-of-the art, computer-aided drafting and computer-aided modeling (CAD/CAM) software for highly accurate design and laser-cutting machine control.
-Accumet leverages these tools alongside micro-positioning tables, multiple-beam systems, and statistical processing controls to deliver extremely repeatable and exact laser cuts from part to part and job to job.
+Our team is equipped with state-of-the art, computer-aided drafting and computer-aided modeling (CAD/CAM) software for highly accurate design and laser cutting tolerances machine control.
+Accumet leverages these tools alongside micro-positioning tables, multiple-beam systems, and statistical processing controls to deliver extremely repeatable and exact laser cut tolerances from part to part and job to job.
 Also, Accumet is willing to go above and beyond for their customers, and has even customized special laser systems, fabricated new rotary laser cutting, drilling, and marking machines, and developed advanced analysis tools to ensure part quality.

-Accumet is home to more than 20 low-power, medium-power, and high-power CO2, YAG, and diode/fiber lasers, and employs highly skilled and experienced laser-machining professionals to optimize the operation of every machine.
-Our laser-cutting machines achieve micron-level cutting precision of thick sheets of high-strength stainless steel down to extremely thin foils and fabrics made of a wide variety of materials.
+Accumet is home to more than 26 low-power, medium-power, and high-power CO2, YAG, and diode/fiber lasers, and we employ highly skilled and experienced laser-machining professionals to optimize the operation of every machine.
+Our laser-cutting machines can achieve micron-level cutting precision of thick sheets of high-strength stainless steel down to extremely delicate, intricate, detailed, precise cuts on thin foils, fabrics and a wide variety of other materials.

 Though the speed of a laser-cutting machine depends on the material, material thickness, laser type, laser frequency, and laser power, some laser-cutting jobs can often be processed at greater speeds than CNC mills, especially when sheet thicknesses require the CNC mill to perform multiple passes to complete a cut.
 As laser cutting is zero-contact without any additional forces placed on the workpiece, fixturing effort can be reduced significantly, and more consistent parts can be produced.
 Lastly, laser cutting produces a very small, heat-affected zone (HAZ) that may also be far lower in temperature than traditional cutting technologies that rely on shearing or grinding friction to cut.